Rallying: Etymology

-In the case of the 1910 Good Roads Rally held in Charleston, South Carolina, a rally was organised to promote the need for better roads.
-The rally itself had no competition and most vehicles were expected to be parked for its duration.
-The programme included a visit to some ongoing roadworks, a vehicle parade, with food, drink, dancing and music also arranged.
+In the case of the 1910 Good Roads Rally held in Charleston, South Carolina, a rally was organised to publicise the need for better roads.
+The rally itself had no competition, and most vehicles were expected to be parked for its duration.
+The programme included a vehicle parade and a visit to some ongoing roadworks, with food, drink, dancing and music also arranged.
 However, the Automobile Club of Columbia, who had members attending the event, independently organised their own road competition to contest on the journey between the two cities.
 A prize of $10 was awarded to the motorist "approximating the most ideal schedule" between two secret points along the route and who had "the most nearly correct idea of a pleasant and sensible pleasure tour" between the two cities.
-Though this format of competition itself would later become known as a regularity 'rally', it wasn't at the time, however the trophy and prize were awarded at the rally.
+This format of competition itself would later become known as a 'regularity rally'.
+It wasn't at the time, but the trophy and prize were awarded at the rally.

-The first known use of the word rally to include a road competition was the 1911 Monaco Rally (later Monte Carlo Rally).
-It was organised by a group of wealthy locals who formed the "Sport Automobile Vélocipédique Monégasque" and bankrolled by the "Société des Bains de Mer" (the "sea bathing company"), the operators of the famous casino who were keen to attract wealthy and adventurous motorists to their 'rallying point'.
-Competitors could start at various locations but with a speed limit of 25kph imposed, the competitive elements were partly based on cleanliness, condition and elegance of the cars and required a jury to choose a winner.
-However, getting to Monaco in winter was a challenge in itself.
+The first known use of the word 'rally' to include a road competition was the 1911 Monaco Rally (later Monte Carlo Rally).
+It was organised by a group of wealthy locals who formed the "Sport Automobile Vélocipédique Monégasque", and was bankrolled by the "Société des Bains de Mer" (the "sea bathing company"), the operators of the famous casino who were keen to attract wealthy and adventurous motorists to their 'rallying point'.
+With a speed limit of 25kph imposed, the competitive elements were partly based on cleanliness, condition and elegance of the cars, and required a jury to choose a winner.
+Competitors were allowed to start at various locations, because getting to Monaco in winter was a challenge in itself.
 A second event was held in 1912.